Rutujapingale10/Multithreading/README.md

 # Mutex
 Mutex is mutual exclusion .
-it is used to avoid race condition explicitly it contains mutex types, lock types and specific function
+it is used to avoid race condition explicitly(In C++, when multiple threads modify the same shared resources simultaneously may cause race conditions.
+It may produce unpredictable output or unexpected behavior while executing the program) it contains mutex types, lock types and specific function
 # race condition - is a condition where to or more processes happen to change same data at a time.
 if there is race condition we have to protect it and protected section is called race section or region.